mcaliman/mcaliman.github.io/_posts/en/R/2016-02-10-r-lang-date-and-time.md

 ```
 t1 <- Sys.time()
 posix1<- as.POSIXlt(t1)
-posix1$sec # takes the seconds part, I can do this because I built it as POSIXlt
+posix1$sec # extracts the seconds, I can do this because I built it as POSIXlt
 ```

 or I can use the `POSIXct` format.